 Aquascaping is a niche in the aquarium world that is essentially underwater landscaping.
-Using live plants, mosses, wood, and other natural products, aquascape tank designs can be wondrous submerged creations.
-Fish or shrimp may be incorporated, but the main draw is the landscape of the tank.
+Using live plants, mosses, wood, rock and other natural products, aquascape designs can be wondrous submerged creations.
+Fish or shrimp may be incorporated, but the main draw is that the aquascape aquarium mimics the natural landscape seen either above or below the water.
+It can represent forests, mountains, rivers, or any feature of a natural landscape.

 Types of Aquascaping